taura/parallel-distributed-programming/docs/lecture.md

 # What's new (in the newest-first order)

 * <font color=blue>(Posted: Oct.
 06, 2024)</font> Plan for Oct.
 07
+  * make sure you can see [the course page](https://utol.ecc.u-tokyo.ac.jp/lms/course?idnumber=2024_4884_4840-1004_01) in UTOL and check the comments from the instructor of "Assignment 0: Jupyter password"
   * [Introduction](slides/intro.pdf)
   * [Play with Jupyter](https://taura.github.io/programming-languages/html/jupyter.html?lang=en)
   * pd00_intro